djaiss/officelife-documentation/source/docs/employee-management.md

 Locking is not a permanent action as you can unlock an account anytime if you change your mind.

+If the employee had [the accountant role](/expenses/#who-can-manage-expenses), this role is automatically removed upon locking the employee.

 <div class="rules">
   <h4>Rules</h4>
   <ul>